owenmatthewsa/ebossdap/README.md

 # The eBOSS - Data Analysis Pipeline
-The eBOSS Data Analysis Pipeline (eBOSS-DAP) is a wrapper for the MaNGA - data-analysis pipeline (MaNGA DAP), which is set up to analyze eBOSS spectra.
+The eBOSS Data Analysis Pipeline (eBOSS-DAP) is a wrapper for the MaNGA - Data Analysis Pipeline (MaNGA DAP), which is set up to analyze eBOSS spectra.

 Download the output catalogs here: https://datalab.noirlab.edu/data/sdss#sdss-iv-eboss-dap-value-added-catalog